-The digital ecosystem should take the customer/consumer experience to the center of all processes.
-At the end of the day, the technology only matters if it helps to be faster, easier, and more convenient.
+The digital ecosystem should take the customer and consumer experience to the center of all processes.
+At the end of the day, the technology only matters if it makes things faster, easier, and more convenient.
 The financing experience as a whole, including application, approval (instant credit decisioning), document verification (stipulation confirmation), contract generation (eSignature contracting), funding, and servicing should all be part of the same seamless process that provides the best experience to the customer.

 How do you elevate trust in the auto finance digital ecosystem?